STA 9890 - Additional Resources and Course Policies

 CUNY Citizenship Now! provides confidential, high-quality immigration law services to all CUNY students.

 Note that Citizenship Now!’s primary Manhattan office is located in the Heights, not on the Baruch campus and that an appointment is strongly recommended.
-Call 646-664-9350 during business hours for more information.
+Call 646-664-9350 during standard business hours for more information or to make an appointment

 Footnotes